substancelab/playbook/README.md

 ### Single Day Products

 Every so often we'll use an investment day to build something, anything.
 The rule: It must be built and launched in a single day.
-Planning it before that day is acceptable, though.
-We keep a list of [[Single Day Product Ideas]] where we has out the ideas.
+Planning it beforehand is acceptable, though, and probably a good idea.
+We keep a list of [Single Day Product Ideas](https://github.com/substancelab/ideas/issues) where we hash out ideas.

 ## Workflow